sbslee/pypgx/docs/commands.rst

 (i.e. GATK) to create the input VCF file.
 The input GDF file is created with ``bam2gdf``.

-*conf* is the configuration file.
+*conf_file* is the configuration file.
 See the API section for details.

 .. warning::